codahale/lockstitch-go/design.md

 This construction is IND-CPA-secure under the following assumptions:

-1. AES-128-CTR is IND-CPA-secure when used with a unique nonce.
+1. AES-128-CTR is IND-CPA-secure when used with a unique IV.
-2. cSHAKE is indistinguishable from a random oracle.
+2. KT128 is indistinguishable from a random oracle.
 3. At least one of the inputs to the protocol is a nonce (i.e., not used for multiple messages).

 ### Authenticated Encryption And Data (AEAD)